Günther von Kluge: Western Front

-Plot against Hitler, and death
+Bomb Plot and death

 Through Carl-Heinrich von Stülpnagel, Kluge was aware of the 20 July plot against Hitler; he agreed to support the conspirators' seizure of power if Hitler was killed.
 In Paris, the conspirators arrested over 1,200 SS and SD members, and after the assassination attempt failed, Stülpnagel and Caesar von Hofacker met with Kluge at his headquarters in La Roche-Guyon.
 Having already learned of Hitler's survival, Kluge withdrew his support and rescinded the arrest warrants.

-On 15 August, Kluge's car was damaged in an Allied bombing and he was cut off from all contact with his forces for several hours.
+On 15 August, Kluge's car was damaged in an Allied bombing raid and he was cut off from his forces for several hours.
 Hitler immediately suspected Kluge of negotiating with the Allies.
 He was dismissed two days later and replaced by Model.
 When he was recalled to Berlin for a meeting with Hitler, Kluge was convinced he had been implicated in the 20 July plot and opted to commit suicide on 19 August using potassium cyanide.
-In his final testimony, he affirmed his loyalty to Hitler and expressed the view that Germany needed to end the war, writing that "the German people have undergone such untold suffering that it is time to put an end to this frightfulness."
+In his final testimony, he affirmed his loyalty to Hitler and expressed the view that Germany needed to end the war, writing that "the German people have undergone such untold suffering that it is time to put an end to this frightfulness".